czurnieden/sprps/README.md

 line with a Unix line-end (ASCII `\n` `0x0a`), followed by a colon (ASCII `:` `0x3a`) followed by one space (ASCII ` ` `0x20`) followed by the space separated factors.

-There are some collections with strong pseudoprimes to the composite bases 4 to 100 in the folder `raw_composite` and their factors in `factored_composite`.
+There are some tables with strong pseudoprimes to the composite bases 4 to 100 in the folder `raw_composite` and their factors in `factored_composite`.

+There are Fermat pseudoprimes to base 3 (three) in the folder `misc` up to `2^40` (1,099,511,627,776) together with their factoring.
+Because it is quite easy to get the strong pseudoprimes to base 3 (three) from that data the strong pseudoprimes to base 3 (three) together with their factoring is also in the folder `misc`.

-## How to get it as a compressed packet
+## How to get the whole repository as a compressed packet

 `wget https://github.com/czurnieden/sprps/archive/master.tar.gz`

 For the branch `master`.
 For the other branches yet to come replace `master.tar.gz` with `other_branch.tar.gz`.

 ### Why?
-It took over 100 CPU hours to generate that data and I hate to waste that.
+It took over 150 CPU hours to generate that data and I hate to waste that.

 ## License
 The license here is "unlicense" but the raw data itself, being just data, is Public Domain, of course.
+Yes, there is a difference.

 ## Is there more to come?
 Probably.